zwischens/zwischens/README.md

 ### ▒ Fragment

-> "The sky was the color of a television, tuned to a dead channel."
+> "Death is the only thing in which all people are equal."
-> — *Neuromancer*
+> — *Johan*

 ---